 iGuide treatment prices vary depending on your overall situation and expectations, but as a guide:

 Your initial iGuide Neck Lift consultation and subsequent procedure can be undertaken at one of our cosmetic clinics in Australia.
-We also treat many interstate and overseas patients each year at Cosmos Clinic.
+We also treat many interstate and overseas patients each year at Cosmos Aesthetics.
 Therefore, we have set procedures in place for those travelling to our clinics for treatment.
-For travelling patients please use the contact form located at the bottom of this page to send us images of the areas you wish to have treated, which Cosmos Clinic you’d like treatment at, and where you’re located in the description so our staff can include all the appropriate information for travelling patients as part of your personalised quote.
+For travelling patients please use the contact form located at the bottom of this page to send us images of the areas you wish to have treated, which Cosmos Aesthetics you’d like treatment at, and where you’re located in the description so our staff can include all the appropriate information for travelling patients as part of your personalised quote.

 After the iGuide Neck Lift, patients will be fitted with a compression garment for the neck which is to be worn for 3 days.
 Patients are advised to use cold compresses over the area for 24 hours and to preferably have a soft diet for the first week.
 Patients will be reviewed again during the follow-up at one week and six week’s time.
 There is hardly any downtime, minimal pain and patients are back to their normal activities within 2 to 3 days.